KQM-git/TCL/docs/evidence/characters/anemo/sayu.md

 **Evidence:**
 [YouTube](https://youtu.be/Rr2PrRWWbs0)

-Note Q doesn't have anything to swirl in the video, meaning this isn't A1 activating (which is known to be party-wide).
+Note Q doesn't have anything to Swirl in the video, meaning this isn't A1 activating \(which is known to be party-wide\).
 Also note the other Q ticks aren't party-wide, only the initial one is.

 **Significance:**